top of page

 Heron Yando

 Heron is a biologist with a keen interest in the fauna of Papua.
 He recently graduated with a BSc degree from Cenderawasih University in Jayapura, specialising in entomology.
-Heron joined our National Geographic funded project in 2024, leading zoological surveys on Waigeo.
+Heron joined our National Geographic funded project in 2024 and 2025, leading zoological surveys on Waigeo.
 To do this, he placed camera traps in different locations to collect baseline information about which species of animals are present on the island.
 He is currently analysing this photographic data.

 Alifah